 - 3. Use forthcoming program improvement feedback from reviewers to inform program planning and continuously build out quality programming. - 4.
-Deliver programming based on a current and strong needs assessment and that the chosen interventions align with and respond to the needs of the identified eligible audience(s). - Use only evidence-based interventions and strategies (research-tested, practice-based, or emerging) in SNAP-Ed programming that show there is a likelihood of positive impacts on the behaviors of identified eligible audiences. - 6.
-Design and deliver comprehensive programming that includes a balance of direct education (DE) and policy, systems, and environmental change (PSE) interventions and strategies to provide effective community wrap-around programming that reaches eligible audience(s) across multiple levels of the social-ecological framework. - Develop a clear scope and sequence that demonstrates how DE and PSE programming components and supplemental materials work together to create comprehensive programming. - 8.
+Deliver programming based on a current and strong needs assessment and that the chosen interventions align with and respond to the needs of the identified eligible audience(s). - 5.
+Use only evidence-based interventions and strategies (research-tested, practice-based, or emerging) in SNAP-Ed programming that show there is a likelihood of positive impacts on the behaviors of identified eligible audiences. - 6.
+Design and deliver comprehensive programming that includes a balance of direct education (DE) and policy, systems, and environmental change (PSE) interventions and strategies to provide effective community wrap-around programming that reaches eligible audience(s) across multiple levels of the social-ecological framework. - 7.
+Develop a clear scope and sequence that demonstrates how DE and PSE programming components and supplemental materials work together to create comprehensive programming. - 8.
 Deliver all programming (DE and PSE) with fidelity. - 9.
-Adhere to all evaluation requirements as outlined in the signed Evaluation Assurances included with the submitted FY 2021 proposal package, including developing and following plans for both process and outcome evaluation, meeting statewide evaluation requirements, and reporting.
+Adhere to all evaluation requirements as outlined in the signed Evaluation Assurances included with the submitted FY 2022 continuation proposal package, including